-It can be taken from Figure 5 that the inflow dynamics changed by source country, but on average the most important countries of origin of migrants between 2005 and 2014 were, apart from Germany, Central, Eastern and South-Eastern European countries.
-The influx of Syrians is a recent phenomenon and gained momentum in 2015.
+It can be taken from Figure 5 that the inflow dynamics changed by source country, but on average the most important countries of origin of migrants between 2006 and 2016 were apart from Germany - Central, Eastern and South-Eastern European countries.
+The influx of substantial numbers of persons from the Middle East (Syria, Iraq, Iran) and from the Far East (Afghanistan), largely asylum seekers, is a relatively recent phenomenon and gained momentum in 2015.
+Also persons from Africa (Nigeria, Somalia) are increasingly entering Austria.

 The net flow figures can be disaggregated into gross flows by gender and citizenship.
-Accordingly, in 2014, gross inflows amounted to 170,100 (of whom 154,300 foreigners) and outflows to 97,800 (of whom 76,500 foreigners).
-The net migration rate (net migration per 1,000 inhabitants) which has declined from a high of 6.2 in 2004 to a low of 2 in 2009 rose again and reached 8.5 in 2014.
-Male net migration rates were clearly higher than female rates in 2014 (9.5 versus 7.5).
-There is, however, a significant difference between natives and migrants.
-While the migration rate of foreign citizens amounts to 70.4 per 1000 foreign inhabitants, it is negative in the case of Austrians but insignificant relative to the population size (-0.7) (Table 4)
+In 2016, gross inflows amounted to 174,300 (of whom 158,700 foreigners) and outflows to 109,600 (of whom 89,000 foreigners).
+The net migration rate (net migration per 1,000 inhabitants) which had declined from a high of 6.2 in 2004 to a low of 2 in 2009 rose to an unprecedented rate of 13.1 in 2015 as a result of the massive refugee inflows, and declined again to 7.4 in 2016.
+Male net migration rates are generally higher than female rates; in the wake of the refugee inflow of 2015 the male rate rose to 16 in 2015, the female rate to 10.3; in 2016, with the decline of refugee inflows, the net migration rates of men fell again to 7.8 and for women to 7.

+There is a significant difference between Austrian citizens and migrants.
+While the migration rate of foreign citizens amounted to 99.2 per 1000 foreign inhabitants in 2015 - and 53.3 in 2016, it is negative in the case of Austrians but insignificant relative to the population size (-0.7)